 - The board of directors shall hold an annual board meeting within 60 days of the beginning of the fiscal year.
 This meeting is not necessarily the same as the annual member meeting.

 - Officers of the board of directors shall consist of a president, vice president, secretary and treasurer.

 - Officers shall be elected by a majority vote of the board of directors.

 - The president shall preside at all board meetings and perform other duties as associated with the office.
 The president shall be responsible for the day-to-day operation of The Corporation.

 - The vice president shall assume the duties of the president in case of the president’s absence.

 - The secretary shall be responsible for the minutes of the board, keep all approved minutes in a minute book and send out copies of minutes to all.

 - The treasurer shall keep record of The Corporation’s budget and prepare financial reports as needed.

 - Officers shall be elected at the annual meeting of the board of directors.

 - The membership of The Corporation shall be open to all individuals, persons, corporations, proprietorship, associations, partnerships and clubs interested in the promotion of the objectives and purposes of The Corporation.
-Such members shall be deemed qualified for membership under the terms established by the board of directors and have met all conditions for membership (such as making monetary donations).

 - The Corporation relies on individual donations.
 The following donation designations are as follow: